Bergflix-Remake/.github/profile/README.md

 !: Sure!
 You can either just commit to the github repository and open a pull request, or join the Discord server on the [homepage](https://bergflix.de)

 ?: Is there a developer version? \
-!: There is no working prototype version yet, but if you want you can clone the repositorys and see for yourself
+!: Yes, actually.
+The developer version is still lacking many core features, but its going to be updated semi-actively while developements are happening.
+You can find it [here](https://dev.bergflix.de/)